cellml/libcellml/docs/tutorials/tutorial6/outline6.rst

 potassium channel, the theory of which is described in :ref:`A model of a potassium channel<theory_potassiumchannel>`.

-**TODO check this is to be recommended?** We will also show how an *environment* component can be used to ensure that the independent variables in the model are shared consistently between components.
+We will also show how an *environment* or *boundary conditions* component can be used to ensure that the independent variables in the model are shared consistently between components.
+Storing the initial and independent variables in an external component also makes it easier to change them without needing to edit the model proper.

 C++ instructions
 ----------------